kralicky/jobserver/docs/rfd.md

   // The job will be run asynchronously; this method does not wait for it
   // to complete.
   //
-  // If resource limits are provided, the job will be run in its own cgroup
+  // The job's process will be run in its own cgroup which will exist for the
-  // with all the given limits applied.
-Any combination of the allowed limit
+  // lifetime of the process.
+Optionally, all resource limits set in the
-  // types may be provided; it is not necessary to set all of them. rpc Start(JobSpec) returns (JobId);
+  // 'limits' field will be applied to the cgroup before it is started. rpc Start(JobSpec) returns (JobId);

   // Stops a running job.
 Once stopped, this method will wait until the job has